 “Through our platform, profit is back in the hands of the 99%, not just the privileged few.

-“There’s a 60 percent return of any investment over a ten year period – a gain more than anyone would get in any measly high street savings account.”
+“There's a 53 percent projected return over the next 5 years – a gain more than anyone would get in any measly high street savings account.”

 When it comes to future plans, the brothers are ambitious: “We are both young and idealistic,” said Haaris.